mohammadijoo/ODE_PDE_Csharp/README.md

 where:

-- $\mathbf{x}(t)$ is the state (e.g., cart position, pole angle),
+- $\mathbf{x}(t)$ is the system state (e.g., cart position and pole angle),
 - $\mathbf{u}(t)$ is an input (e.g., a control force),
-- $\mathbf{f}(\cdot)$ describes the nonlinear dynamics.
+- $\mathbf{f}(\cdot)$ defines the system dynamics.

-In this repository, the inverted pendulum example is a nonlinear ODE system integrated in time using a 4th-order Runge–Kutta (RK4) scheme with sub-stepping per rendered frame.
+In this repository, the inverted pendulum example is a nonlinear ODE system integrated using an RK4 scheme with sub-stepping.

 ### Partial Differential Equations (PDEs)

 A PDE involves partial derivatives with respect to two or more independent variables (e.g., time and space).
-A canonical example is the heat equation (diffusion equation):
+A canonical example is the heat (diffusion) equation:

 $$
 \frac{\partial T}{\partial t} = \alpha \left( \frac{\partial^2 T}{\partial x^2} + \frac{\partial^2 T}{\partial y^2} \right),